aalva500-prog/Windows-Programming-with-Visual-Basic/README.md

 # COP4005---Windows-Programming-for-IT
- Assignments and Group Project COP4005
+In this Repository you will find all the Assignments and the Group Project I developed while taking COP4005-Windows Programming for IT at Florida International University.